jimfulton/zodb-jsonb-experiment/README.rst

      where get_community_id(class_name, state) = '123456'

-  The expression: ``get_community_id(class_name, state)`` isn't actually evaluated, but is used to select the index we created.
+  The expression: ``get_community_id(class_name, state)`` isn't actually evaluated, but is used to select the index I created.
   This provides a lot of power when data to ve searched required complex computation.